9 email marketing trends for 2023

 Another newsletter trend is aimed at interactive content.
 This means that users can influence the content when reading the email.
 This is based on the idea of gamification: typical game elements that give the reader a challenge are inserted into the email.
 The principle works because the user gets a high from playing and doing well, even though they don’t technically get anything for winning.
 However, you can create further incentives by distributing small prizes such as coupons, as a reward.

 Not every user can display interactive elements correctly, so make sure your e-mail looks acceptable and interesting to read even without these elements present.
 You can also provide a link so that the content can be displayed in the browser.

-Although interactive and elaborative content is part of the successful email marketing trends in 2021 have become important for design, and new possibilities shouldn’t be overlooked, you might notice that a countermovement is happening at the same time: some marketers are going back to plain text emails.
+Although interactive and elaborative content is part of the successful email marketing trends in 2022 and the possibilities shouldn’t be overlooked, you might notice that a countermovement is happening at the same time: some marketers are going back to plain text emails.
 This is because they want to ensure that all users see the email as it’s intended to be seen.
 The benefits are that users don’t need to download and graphics, for example.
 Any potential challenges posed by dark mode are not a problem with plain text emails.

 Artificial intelligence is starting to spill out into areas outside of computer science.
 Smaller companies also now rely on artificial intelligence and machine learning.
 Therefore, another current email marketing trend is to integrate artificial intelligence into the creation and distribution of newsletters.
 This development is still in its infancy but it’s advisable to get in there and keep your eye on the ball.
 The focus is on optimization and making predictions.